 If someone you love or you are struggling with substance use disorder, call Houghton House and get help now.

 Drug Addiction Warning Signs

-Most of the drug addiction warning signs have more to do with behavior than actual physical signs.
+Most of the drug addiction warning signs have more to do with behaviour than actual physical signs.

 Here are some of the most common drug addiction warning signs to look out for:

-- Guilty behavior.
-The addict usually feels guilty about using and will find it difficult looking you in the eye.
+- Guilty behaviour.
+The addict usually feels guilty about using and will find it difficult to look you in the eye.

 - Personality changes.
 The addict might be very moody and act out of character.

 - Changes in energy levels.
 There might be changes in the addict’s energy levels, depending on the drug, it could be higher or lower.